cyn1x/zacvukovic.com/docs/now.md

 ## Blog

-I finally published my [first blog post](/blog/001/the-day-a-soundcloud-rapper-ruined-my-tidal-experience) and plan to write more with no fixed schedule, especially given how much slop is on the internet right now.
-Some topics I have in mind for my next articles:
+I finally published my [first blog post](/blog/001/the-day-a-soundcloud-rapper-ruined-my-tidal-experience) and plan to write more with no fixed schedule.
+I only like to speak when something is worth saying, especially given how much slop is on the internet right now.
+Some topics I have in mind for upcoming articles:

 - Technical and Political Bottlenecks in Innovation Teams
+- A Case for the Specialist Generalist in a Post-AI World